SciML/ModelingToolkit.jl/docs/src/tutorials/ode_modeling.md

 sol[fol.x, 2]
 ```

-Similarly, the time series for `RHS` can be retrieved using the same indexing:
+Similarly, the time series for `RHS` can be retrieved using the same symbolic indexing:

 ```@example ode2
 sol[fol.RHS]